Demographics of Germany: Immigration

+Migration between Germany and foreign countries, 1950 to 2024

 Education

 Responsibility for educational oversight in Germany lies primarily with the individual federated states.
 Since the 1960s, a reform movement has attempted to unify secondary education into a Gesamtschule (comprehensive school); several West German states later simplified their school systems to two or three tiers.
 A system of apprenticeship called Duale Ausbildung ("dual education") allows pupils in vocational training to learn in a company as well as in a state-run vocational school.

 Optional kindergarten education is provided for all children between three and six years old, after which school attendance is compulsory for at least nine years, depending on the state.
 Primary education usually lasts for four years and public schools are not stratified at this stage.
 In contrast, secondary education includes three traditional types of schools focused on different levels of academic ability: the Gymnasium enrols the most academically promising children and prepares students for university studies; the Realschule for intermediate students lasts six years; the Hauptschule prepares pupils for vocational education.

 In addition Germany has a comprehensive school known as the Gesamtschule.
 While some German schools such as the Gymnasium and the Realschule have rather strict entrance requirements, the Gesamtschule does not have such requirements.
 They offer college preparatory classes for the students who are doing well, general education classes for average students, and remedial courses for those who aren't doing that well.
 In most cases students attending a Gesamtschule may graduate with the Hauptschulabschluss, the Realschulabschluss or the Abitur depending on how well they did in school.

 The percentage of students attending a Gesamtschule varies by Bundesland.
 In 2007 the State of Brandenburg more than 50% of all students attended a Gesamtschule, while in the State of Bavaria less than 1% did.

 The general entrance requirement for university is Abitur, a qualification normally based on continuous assessment during the last few years at school and final examinations; however there are a number of exceptions, and precise requirements vary, depending on the state, the university and the subject.
 Germany's universities are recognised internationally; in the Academic Ranking of World Universities (ARWU) for 2008, six of the top 100 universities in the world are in Germany, and 18 of the top 200.
 Nearly all German universities are public institutions, tuition fees in the range of €500 were introduced in some states after 2006, but quickly abolished again until 2014.

-Percentage of jobholders holding Hauptschulabschluss, Realschulabschluss or Abitur in Germany

 Literacy

 Over 99% of those of age 15 and above are estimated to be able to read and write.
 However, a growing number of inhabitants are functionally illiterate.
 The young are much more likely to be functionally illiterate than the old.
 According to a study done by the University of Bremen in cooperation with the "Bundesverband Alphabetisierung e.V.", 10% of youngsters living in Germany are functionally illiterate and one quarter are able to understand only basic level texts.
 Illiteracy rates of youngsters vary by ethnic group and parents' socioeconomic class.